Templarian/MaterialDesign-Site/src/content/brand-icons.md

 # Brand and Logo Icons

 Brand or logo icons are icons that represent a company and/or product logo.
-Some examples may include the Facebook logo, the Fedora linux distribution logo, the Xbox logo, etc.
+Some examples may include the Facebook logo, the VLC logo, the Square logo, etc.

 ## Brand Icons in Material Design Icons